When the Sun Goes Down (Arctic Monkeys song): Music video

 The song's music video was directed by Paul Fraser and premiered on MTV2 on 21 December 2005.
 It starred Lauren Socha and Stephen Graham.
 The video used footage from a longer film, Scummy Man, which used the same actors who appeared in the music video to tell the story of 'Nina', the nameless "that girl there" from the song.

 Track listings

-All tracks written by Arctic Monkeys.
+All tracks written by Alex Turner.